mila-iqia/mila-docs/docs/Userguide_login.rst

     ssh <user>@login.server.mila.quebec -p 2222

-Four login nodes are available and accessible behind a Load-Balancer.
+Four login nodes are available and accessible behind a load balancer.
 At each connection, you will be redirected to the least loaded login-node.
 Each login node can be directly accessed via: ``login-X.login.server.mila.quebec`` on port ``2222``.